-Note that one of the brake pads has a wear groove machined into the pad surface.
-When the pad is worn such that the wear groove is no longer visible, replace both pads with new pads.
-CSC stocks these pads, so call us at (800) 884-4173 if you need to order a pair.
+The front brake's pads are interchangeable left to right (the rear brake's pads are not).
+Note that the brake pads have wear grooves machined into the pad surface.
+These are the three vertical slots you see in the photo above.
+When the pads are worn on either pad such that the wear indicators are no longer visible, replace the pads with new pads.
+We keep these in stock, so call us at (800) 884-4173 if you need to order a pair.
+Note that it is normal for the front brake pads to wear much more quickly than the rear brake pads.